samanthaming/samanthaming.com/articles/blog/building-my-new-site-with-vuepress.md

 Anyways the current solution I have is using my own custom plugin that programmatically pulls in my metadata from my JavaScript object and sets it in the front matter through a custom plugin.
 The problem is when my site is deployed, I now have duplicate metadata (which I just recently discovered).
 Ugh, that's going into the issue bucket.
 I'll deal with that later 🤦‍♀️ (Will post an update if I figure out the solution 🤞)

-I also created an issue in the VuePress official repo, so hopefully they will consider adding this.
+I also created an issue in the VuePress official repo, so hopefully, they will consider adding this.
 Feel free to chime in if you like this feature as well:

 > [VuePress Feature Request](https://github.com/vuejs/vuepress/issues/2153)